New Jersey Symphony Youth Orchestra

 Do you accept students with little or no playing experience?

-The New Jersey Symphony Youth Orchestra offers beginner/preparatory strings instruction to students in the Greater Newark area only, through our Training Ensemble, which provides individualized instruction, subsidized instrument rentals (only a $20 instrument fee is charged per student) and musicianship training.
+The New Jersey Symphony Youth Orchestra offers instruction for beginner/preparatory strings and advanced beginner winds, brass and percussion to students in the Greater Newark area only, through our Training Ensemble.
+In addition. the program provides: 1) subsidized instrument rentals of string instruments only (a $75 instrument fee is charged per student; payment plans are available); and 2) musicianship training for all students.

 What if the audition deadline has already passed?